 Freshman Experience Programs

-Freshman Seminar (HRD 110) is a required course for all first-time students who are not in College Survival or Developmental Studies.
+Freshman Seminar (HRD 110) is a required course for all first-time students who are not in the College Success or Developmental Studies program.
 This one-credit course is part of a concerted effort by SUNY Adirondack to help students transition to the college community.

 Among the topics addressed are: